-- After successful test case execution - Testing phase can be stopped when one complete cycle of test cases is executed after the last known bug fix.
+- After a successful test case execution – The testing phase can be stopped when one complete cycle of test cases is executed after the last known bug fix.

-- On meeting deadline - Testing can be stoppped after deadlines get met with no high priority issues left in system.
+- On meeting deadline – Testing can be stopped after deadlines get met with no high priority issues left in the system.

-- Mean Time Between failure (MTBF)- MTBF is the time interval between to inherent failures.
+- Mean Time Between Failure (MTBF)– MTBF is the time interval between inherent failures.
 Based on stakeholders decisions, if the MTBF is quite large one can stop the testing phase

 - Based on Code coverage value – Testing phase can be stopped when the automated code coverage reaches a certain acceptable value.